 Messages for students may be left at the high school office reception area.
 Emergency messages will first be given to an administrator and then delivered to students.
 Students should not be contacted in class without permission to avoid disrupting the class session.

 Parking

-All VOA High School Students will need to park on the street at their own risk
+All VOA High School Students will need to park in designated areas

 Personal Electronic Devices: